 - Properly handle non-blocking I/O and partial writes for objects implementing io.RawIOBase. - Consider making reads across frames configurable behavior. - Overall API design review. - Use Python allocator where possible. - Figure out what to do about experimental APIs not implemented by CFFI. - APIs for auto adjusting compression parameters based on input size. e.g. clamping the window log so it isn't too large for input. - Consider allowing compressor and decompressor instances to be thread safe, support concurrent operations.
-Or track when an operation is in progress and refuse to let concurrent operations use the same instance. - Support for magic-less frames for all decompression operations (decompress () doesn't work due to sniffing the content size and the lack of a ZSTD API to sniff magic-less frames this should be fixed in 1.3.5.). - Audit for complete flushing when ending compression streams. - Deprecate legacy APIs. - Audit for ability to control read/write sizes on all APIs. - Detect memory leaks via bench.py. - Remove low-level compression parameters from ZstdCompressor.\\init\\ and require use of ZstdCompressionParameters. - Consider a chunker () API for decompression. - Consider stats for chunker () API, including finding the last consumed offset of input data.
+Or track when an operation is in progress and refuse to let concurrent operations use the same instance. - Support for magic-less frames for all decompression operations (decompress () doesn't work due to sniffing the content size and the lack of a ZSTD API to sniff magic-less frames this should be fixed in 1.3.5.). - Audit for complete flushing when ending compression streams. - Deprecate legacy APIs. - Audit for ability to control read/write sizes on all APIs. - Detect memory leaks via bench.py. - Remove low-level compression parameters from ZstdCompressor.init and require use of ZstdCompressionParameters. - Expose ZSTD_getFrameProgression() from more compressor types. - Support modifying compression parameters mid operation when supported by zstd API.